Skip to main content

 Here are answers to your common questions about donor advised funds, a popular approach to charitable giving.

 If you’re intrigued by the idea of investing in a donor advised fund (DAF), you’re not alone.
-The number of individual DAFs rose above 1 million in the U.S. for the first time in 2020, up from about 290,000 in 2016.1
+The number of individual DAFs rose to nearly 2 million in the U.S. in 2022, up 2.9% from 2021.1

 What are donor advised funds?